mmazab/LifeQA/README.md

 This repo contains the code for the LifeQA project.

 Use Python 3.6 and Conda.
-Install the dependencies in `environment.yaml`, also: torch, torchvision and tqdm.
+Setup an environment from `environment.yml`, but also install torch 0.4.1, torchvision 0.2.1, and allennlp 0.6.1.

 ## Data